 Stress Level increases when you have sleep deficiency.
 Both lack of sleep and stress can trigger long-term physical and mental health issues as long-term feelings of stress can cause our nervous system to maintain a more intense state of activeness or alertness for prolonged periods which can severely impact physical and mental health in the long term.

 Frequently being in an intense state of alertness can delay the start of sleep and can cause rapid and anxious thoughts to occur at night preventing you from a deep sleep.

 According to a survey conducted by the National Sleep Foundation, 43 % of people have reported lying awake at night due to stress at least once in the past month.

-Women have more chances of deprived of sleep as there are more hormonal changes in different stages of women’s life i.e Pregnancy, premenopausal and post-menopausal.
+Women have more chances of being deprived of sleep as there are more hormonal changes in different stages of women’s life i.e Pregnancy, premenopausal and post-menopausal.
 A recent study conducted by CDC shows that a great number of women during their post-menopausal years continue to struggle with sleep issues and the symptoms of insomnia might actually increase.

-So According to a report by the CDC, people who get less than 7 hours of sleep in a night have a higher risk of the following conditions.
+So According to a report by the CDC, people who get less than 7 hours of sleep a night have a higher risk of the following conditions.
 Even though other factors can contribute to these conditions but sleep deprivation can play a role in contributing to their development.

 - heart disease

 Having 7-8 hours of quiet and sound sleep is recommended that

 - May Reduce Your Risk of Depression and Helps the body to repair itself

 - Improves Your Memory